dennis20413/2025-AI-EMI/week4/quiz 1 self intro by AI.md

 ❌ *"Write a self-introduction."*
 ✔️ **"Provide three variations: formal, casual, and creative."**

 By refining prompts, **AI-generated introductions become more precise, engaging, and impactful** for different audiences.

----

-📌 **Would you like a tailored version for your LinkedIn or resume?
-Let me know!**